Updates on new pieces, shows, and other things of interest!

 Purple Barn, after Wolf Kahn, 30×40

-This summer I attended an intensive small-group workshop led by Colorado artist Ken Elliott, who, among many other interesting experiences in his life, had studied with the artist Wolf Kahn.
+In the summer of 2023 I attended an intensive small-group workshop led by Colorado artist Ken Elliott, who, among many other interesting experiences in his life, had studied with the artist Wolf Kahn.
 When paging through Ken’s image library for something to do as my workshop project, my breath caught at a simple piece of a purple barn on a yellow field; it was obviously Kahn’s work.
 “You’ve got to paint this!”
 Ken urged me.
 “We’ll all learn so much if you do!”
 With my heart in my throat I picked up a brush and started working big, fast, and furious, using the techniques Ken had shared with us, including some that he had learned from Wolf.
 The weekend was a great experience that pushed me to relax and try new things while trusting that everything will work out in the end.

 USSR